What’s New

 2) Komatsu’s tomatoes are so sweet they go in daifuku as well as (in fact we argue, better than) any other fruit

-Many of you may still be unconvinced, but trust that the author has watched many a skeptical friend’s face transform from doubt to delight on their first bite, and has successfully converted many tomato daifuku fans.
+Many of you may still be unconvinced, but trust that we have watched many a skeptical face transform from doubt to delight on their first bite, and successfully converted many to tomato daifuku fans 😛

 So just give it a try! (warning: the tomatoes are so juicy fresh that they’re rather explosive, so bite with care!)